rmagatti/auto-session/README.md

 :SessionDelete my_session " deletes `my_sesion` from `auto_session_root_dir`

-:SesssionEnableAutoSave "enable autosaving on exit, subject to all of the filters in the config :SesssionDisableAutoSave "disable autosaving on exit :SesssionToggleAutoSave "toggle autosaving
+:SesssionEnableAutoSave "enable autosaving on exit, subject to all of the filters in the config :SesssionEnableAutoSave! "disable autosaving on exit :SesssionToggleAutoSave "toggle autosaving

 :SessionPurgeOrphaned " removes all orphaned sessions with no working directory left.